LarsLipinski/night-porter-bot/README.md

 ## Current State
 Currently the bot is only existing as a flow in Dialogflow CX.
 The static demo content is delivered by a conditional response.

+## Naming Conventions
+Pages: in title case
+Intents:  all lower case with dot notation, if needed use a hyphen to separate words Custom Entities: all lower case with dot notation, if needed use a hyphen to separate words
+Parameters: all lower case with hyphen to separate words

 ## TODO / Next Tasks
 - Design supplemental intents handling for FAQ like: how reliable is the information?
 - Create Look-Up Backend Service